Up to 60% off sofas & mattresses — limited‑time deals.

 Are armless sofas comfortable long-term?

-They can be, but check you still have an easy arm-resting option via pillows, bolsters, or adjacent surfaces.
+They can be, but make sure you still have an easy place to rest your arms through pillows, bolsters, or a nearby surface.

 Should I buy a sectional for a small living room?

-Yes when it replaces multiple pieces efficiently; no if it blocks circulation or locks you into one layout.
+Yes if a sectional replaces multiple pieces efficiently and still keeps circulation clear.
+No if it blocks movement or locks you into one layout that your room can’t handle well.

 How can I reduce “new sofa smell”?